Grigsby Cactus Gardens

 LARGE PLANT SURCHARGE

-Both UPS and the Post Office have raised their shipping rates - again.
+The Post Office has raised its shipping rates - again.

 The spines or weight of these plants makes it necessary to add an additional charge.
 Depending on what other plants are in your order some of them may need to be shipped in a separate box.
 All plants are limited in number.

-The extra shipping charge must be added to orders of $100.00 or more.
+The extra shipping charge must be added to all orders.
 Use the "Extra charge for Large Plants" line on the order form to add the extra surcharge to your order.

 CEREUS